acltang/Infiltration2332-Multiplayer/README.md

 Run Infiltration 2332.exe to play.

-server.py must be active for multiplayer funcitonality.
+server.py must be active for multiplayer functionality.

 Made with Unity3D.